 I am very excited as I write this.
-My little boot room is finished!
+Our little boot room is finished!
 Actually, fully, finished!
 And I love it so very much!
-On instagram (mostly on Stories), I have been sharing #FirstSenseReno updates of the rooms that I have been progressing with this month and that has resulted in many conversations about my utility and boot room.
-Several people have been asking me about the layout of my house, and some have been wondering if I have a 2-in-1 utility and boot room (no I don’t, they are separate spaces), so I thought this post would be a perfect opportunity to explain how we came about creating a boot room.
+On instagram (mostly on Stories), I have been sharing #FirstSenseReno updates of the rooms that I have been progressing with this month and that has resulted in many conversations about our utility and boot room.
+Several people have been asking me about the layout of the house, and some have been wondering if we have a 2-in-1 utility and boot room (no we don’t, they are separate spaces), so I thought this post would be a perfect opportunity to explain how we came about creating a boot room.

 When we were planning the renovation, we knew we needed to eliminate these frustrations, so we decided that the stairs would be modified to add a kite winder at the top.
 This pushed the stairs back by 2 steps, creating more space in the hall and giving in a better traffic flow, as well as eliminating the head height issue.

 On our street, the garages (or side extensions that have replaced garages) are set back from the front of the houses.
 Our plan was to replace the garage with a side extension to create a utility and decent downstairs loo on the ground floor.
 Initially, the side extension was supposed to start where the old garage had started.